Luke Raley Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 21st-ranked team ERA across all MLB pitching staffs (4.52).
+- The Red Sox's 4.54 team ERA ranks 21st among all MLB pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs given up (181 total, 1.3 per game).
+- Red Sox pitchers combine to allow 183 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.